Brian Anderson Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in the league with a collective 7.3 strikeouts per nine innings.
+- The Rockies pitching staff is last in the league with a collective 7.3 strikeouts per nine innings.

-- The Rockies have a 5.47 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.53).

-- The Rockies give up the fourth-most home runs in baseball (157 total, 1.4 per game).
+- Rockies pitchers combine to allow 160 total home runs at a rate of 1.4 per game (third-most in the league).

-- Lambert (2-2) gets the starting nod for the Rockies in his fifth start of the season.
-He has a 5.07 ERA in 49 2/3 innings pitched, with 43 strikeouts.

-- His most recent appearance was on Wednesday against the San Diego Padres, when the righty tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- The left-hander last appeared on Wednesday against the San Diego Padres, when he threw six innings, allowing four earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 5.07, with 7.8 strikeouts per nine innings, in 18 games this season.
-Opponents have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.